aryan-sharma123/emotion_detection/README.md

 ## SUGGESTION - USE VIRTUAL ENV TO DOWNLOAD PACKAGES ( REQUIREMENTS.TXT )
 ## TRAINING AND INFERENCING IDEA AND THOUGHT PROCESS HAVE BEEN ATTACHED IN JPEG FILES

+Error to take care of :  prefer to use CPU instead of GPU because of presence of torch , if you want to use, then tell externally SYS.PATH

 Models Used

 - **Gender Detection**: